About Energy Engineering

 i) reduce human impact on the climate (energy accounts for 80% of EU greenhouse gas emissions) through innovative low-carbon energy supply systems;

 ii) provide a better standard of living for the world's growing population through access to sustainable and secure energy supplies.

 Energy engineering graduates will be required to source, design, convert, transmit and supply useful energy to meet our present and long-term needs for electricity, mobility and heating and cooling.

-If you want to help the world address the energy 'grand challenge' of the 21st century, then Ireland's only accredited degree programme in Energy Engineering is for you.
+If you want to help the world address the energy 'grand challenge' of the 21st century, then Ireland's first accredited degree programme in Energy Engineering is for you.

 UCC Energy Engineering timeline

 1844: Sir Robert Kane, the first President of UCC (then Queen's College Cork), wrote his landmark book on "The Industrial Resources of Ireland", in which he made the first complete description of the energy resources of the country.
 Kane recognised that Ireland's "sources of power, whether it be coal or turf, or water, lie distributed so uniformly through the land, that the concentration of manufactures, on a few localities, as in England, cannot occur".
 Today, UCC energy engineering graduates are fulfilling Kane's legacy by harnessing the distributed renewable energy resources of Ireland.
 Engineering graduates from UCC have progressed to the highest ranks of Irish and international energy companies in sectors such as electricity generation, transmission and distribution, oil and gas, hydropower and wind energy development.